 You can also visit the Fabergé Museum, opened by collector Alexander Ivanov.
-There are more than 1,500 items by Fabergé designers, including the renowned imperial Easter eggs.
+There are more than 1,500 items by Fabergé designers, including a selection of the renowned imperial Easter eggs.
 There is also a Gold of the World collection with over a hundred gold items ranging in age from the 6th century BC to the mid-20th century AD.

 Head to the top of Merkur Mountain via the longest and steepest funicular railway in Germany.
 The ride is about five minutes, and at the summit you’re rewarded with panoramic views of the hilly, densely wooded Black Forest region.

 Merker Mountain is named after Mercury, the ancient Roman god of trade and commerce, and at the summit you’ll find a cast of the site’s original votive stone dedicated to the god.
 There is plenty to do once you reach the top, including a restaurant, sunbathing lawn, barbecue area, observation tower and playground.
 You can either take the funicular back down or explore the numerous footpaths.